Coronavirus: The Latest Travel Information

 Can I come to Blackpool now?

-Yes, of course you can!
-The Government announced that tourist attractions, accommodation and restaurants can open, provided that they are COVID-safe.
-We encourage you to check for Visit England's 'We're Good To Go' green mark.
+Yes, you can visit Blackpool.
+Though when visiting the resort, we encourage you to check for Visit England's 'We're Good To Go' green mark.
 This shows that a business is adhering to COVID-safe measures and that they are doing all what they can to keep you safe.
 You can view the full list of 'We're Good To Go' businesses here.

 Can I stay over in Blackpool?

 Yes you can.
-Under updated Government guidance, accommodation can reopen provided that they are COVID-safe.
 Here's a taster of how certain hotels, B&Bs and self-catering accommodation in Blackpool will keep you safe.

 What’s happening with Blackpool’s big events?

 Unfortunately, some of Blackpool’s major events have already been cancelled because of the pandemic and the difficulty in enforcing social distancing.
-Those that have been cancelled for 2020 include: Pride Festival, Armed Forces Week, Blackpool Air Show and Rebellion Festival.
-Others such as Ride The Lights and World Fireworks remain under review.
+Those that have been cancelled for 2020 include: Pride Festival, Armed Forces Week, Blackpool Air Show, Ride The Lights, and Rebellion Festival.
+The World Fireworks has also been postponed.
 You can get regular updates here on the VisitBlackpool website.

 Are the Blackpool Illuminations on this year?

 Yes!
-We are pleased to announce that Blackpool Illuminations 2020 will be shining this year and we have extended the season for an extra TWO months.
+The Blackpool Illuminations 2020 will be shining this year and we have extended the season for an extra TWO months.
 Blackpool Illuminations will be on from Sept 4 all the way through to January 3, 2021!
 This will be the first time the dazzling light display will shine throughout the festive season.
 Find out more information.

 📷 Credit: Gregg Wolstenholme photography